-- The administrator will contact law enforcement. - When an administrator observes (or is notified of and verifies) an offense, the administrator will confer with the staff involved, apply the appropriate disciplinary action, and, if appropriate, meet with the student. - If warranted, the administrator should immediately remove the student from the school environment.
-The administrator will notify a parent/legal guardian as soon as possible. - Staff will follow established due process procedures when applicable. - The administrator will keep a complete record of the procedures. - The administration may apply sanctions in cases of criminal conduct that may include, but are not limited to, the following: - out-of-school suspension - assignment to alternative schools - expulsion - restitution of property and damages, where appropriate, should be sought by local school authorities
+- The administrator will contact law enforcement. - When an administrator observes (or is notified of and verifies) an offense the administrator will confer with the staff involved, apply the appropriate disciplinary action, and if appropriate, meet with the student. - If warranted, the administrator should immediately remove the student from the school environment.
+The administrator will notify a parent/legal guardian as soon as possible. - The first offense by a student of Level III criminal conduct at a middle or high school shall result in an automatic five day suspension and possible criminal charges.
+A second offense by a student of Level III criminal conduct shall result in referral to the district's alternative learning program, possible criminal charges, or possible expulsion.
+The student must complete two consecutive semesters without Level II or III offenses before returning to his/her home school. - Staff will follow established due process procedures when applicable. - The administrator will keep a complete record of the procedures.

+The administration may apply sanctions in cases of criminal conduct that may include, but are not limited to, the following:

+- out-of-school suspension

+- assignment to alternative schools

+- expulsion

+- restitution of property and damages, where appropriate (should be sought by local school authorities)